qingfengxia/cpp_numeric_cast/README.md

 Visual studio C++ version macro https://docs.microsoft.com/en-us/cpp/preprocessor/predefined-macros?view=vs-2019

+### Standalone Version
+Sources and Downloads

 ## Disclaimer and copyright

-This project (code) is a personal contribution in personal time, it is not a work related/sponsored by my employer.
+This project (code) is a personal contribution in personal time, it is not a work sponsored by my employer.
+If this feature is can be submit as a c++ proposal, the author may seek sponsorship from the employer.

 Codes in this repository (except for lib in third-party lib) are licensed in [Boost Software License](https://www.boost.org/users/license.html).
 It is free for open source and close source project.